idvorkin/idvorkin.github.io/README.md

 ### Keyboard features

 - ? - See help while in a post
-- t - Toggle Toc
+- t - Toggle ToC

 ### Comments